Pierre Curie

-Pierre Curie (/ˈkjʊəri, kjʊˈri/ KYOOR-ee-,_-kyoo-REE; /fr/; 15 May 1859 – 19 April 1906) was a French physicist and chemist, and a pioneer in crystallography and magnetism.
-He shared one half of the 1903 Nobel Prize in Physics with his wife, Marie Curie, for their work on radioactivity.
+Pierre Curie (Note: /ˈkjʊəri, kjʊˈri/ KYOOR-ee-,_-kyoo-REE; /fr/) (15 May 1859 – 19 April 1906) was a French physicist and chemist, and a pioneer in crystallography and magnetism.
+He shared one half of the 1903 Nobel Prize in Physics with his wife, Maria Skłodowska-Curie, for their work on radioactivity.
 With their win, the Curies became the first married couple to win a Nobel Prize, launching the Curie family legacy of five Nobel Prizes.

-Education and career

-Pierre Curie was born on 15 May 1859 in Paris, France, the son of Eugène Curie (1827–1910), a doctor of Huguenot origin from Alsace, and Sophie-Claire Depouilly (1832–1897).
-He was educated by his father, and in his early teens showed a strong aptitude for mathematics and geometry.
+Biography

-In 1878, Curie earned his License in Physics from the Faculty of Sciences at the Sorbonne, and he worked as a laboratory demonstrator until 1882, when he joined the faculty at ESPCI Paris.
+Pierre Curie was born on 15 May 1859 in Paris, where his father was a general practitioner.
+After being homeschooled, Curie entered the Faculty of Sciences at the University of Paris, where he earned his licentiate in Physics in 1878.
+He stayed at the University working as a laboratory demonstrator until 1882, when he joined the faculty at ESPCI Paris.

-In 1895, Curie received his D.Sc. from the Sorbonne and was appointed Professor of Physics.
+In 1895, Curie received his D.Sc. from the University of Paris, where he was subsequently appointed Professor of Physics.
 The submission material for his doctorate consisted of his research on magnetism.
-In 1900, he was promoted to Professor in the Faculty of Sciences, and in 1904 became Titular Professor.
+In 1900, he was promoted to Professor in the Faculty of Sciences, and became Titular Professor in 1904.